ChristianSch/nextjs-supabase-saas-starterkit/README.md

 Next, run the following command to start a local Supabase instance and run the migrations to set up the database schema:

+(Note that supabase init is not needed in this project)

 ```bash
 pnpm supabase:start
 ```